Thai Food Made Easy | VEGAN SOM TUM

 1/4 teaspoon Marmite

-1/4 teaspoon Yeast flake (optional)
+1/4 teaspoon Yeast flakes (optional)

 Method

--Put the shredded swede, carrot, sweetcorn, and tomato in a medium mixing bowl.
+-Put the shredded swede, carrot, sweetcorn and tomato in a medium mixing bowl.

 -Pour the dressing into the vegetable bowl.